MehmetSbs/crane-framework/README.md

 ### `crane-data`
 Offers a simple abstraction over JDBC with predefined CRUD operations and basic entity annotations.

+### `crane-mail`
+Offers a easy way to configure and send emails.
+Build on top of jakarta mail.

 ## Goals

 - Lightweight and modular